Every day more than 20 people are killed at traffic intersections in the United States, and many more are seriously injured.

 - Myth: "Roundabouts hurt business."

-One example why that's not so: In Golden, Colo., retail sales increased 60 percent after the addition of a string of roundabouts — and that was during the 1989 recession.
+One example why that's not so: In Golden, Colorado., retail sales increased 60 percent after the addition of a string of roundabouts — and that was during the 1989 recession.
 Sales in Golden outpaced those of all other cities in the state.

 - Myth: "Fire trucks, snowplows, buses and semis can't use roundabouts."